CPC-Team3/CPC-team3-main/README.md

 # setup enviroment
 > ## setup workspace
-> 1. clone this reprository to you machine
+> 1. clone this reprository to you machine (!do not download the zip file because it will not work. insted use git clone interminal)
 > 2. open java eclipse
 > 3. choose "CPC-team3-main" as work space when booting java